 Massage and Tools

 You don’t need expensive gadgets to benefit from massage.
-Using your fingertips or a simple jade roller can boost circulation, release tension, and stimulate firmness in the skin.
+Using your fingertips or a simple jade roller can boost circulation, release tension, and help improve the appearance of your skin.

 Use a few drops of facial oil or serum for slip, and always massage upward.